 Two decades after thousands of Australians walked across the Bridge in the name of reconciliation, this three-hour experience offers a unique and unmissable immersion into Aboriginal stories and landmarks across the harbour.

 With Burrawa — a local Aboriginal word that means “above” or “upwards”— visitors step through history with stories that span thousands of years to the present day.
 Gaze out to sea through Aboriginal eyes.
 Look down on the shores where Patyegarang taught William Dawes the language of Sydney.
 Learn the origins of the familiar place names that circle the water’s edge, Bennelong Point and Barangaroo.

 With a view that is celebrated around the world, this special event offers a rare opportunity to broaden our understanding and appreciation of the harbour city.

-Adults: $288 - includes a $10 donation to our charity partner, Tribal Warrior Aboriginal Corporation.
+Adults: $288 (includes a $10 donation to our charity partner - Tribal Warrior)

 - The Burrawa Climb is a tailored climb experience hosted by an Indigenous Storyteller who will share facts and stories about the Aboriginal culture, languages and history of Sydney

-- Every climber will receive a commemorative booklet of the Burrawa experience and stories
+- Every climber will receive a BridgeClimb cap, climb photo and Certificate of Achievement

 About our Charity Partner - Tribal Warrior